How to manage passive aggressive behavior

 Best solutions for passive aggressive behavior

 Passive aggressive behaviour is rooted in insecurity, fear of conflict and very often anger.
-It’s very damaging for a team and challenging for all, especially the manager.
-Read: How to identify a passive aggressive colleague.
+It is very damaging for a team and challenging for all, especially the manager.

 Because women are often discouraged from expressing anger overtly, or may have been traumatized by an abusive person or situation in the past, passive aggression can quite often be exhibited by women.
 The workplace also fosters dishonest communication and phrases like, “suck it up and get on with it” and the “angry smile” between clenched teeth are not uncommon.
 But what we are talking about here is an a pattern of behaviour which is described in Psychology Today as”a deliberate and masked way of expressing covert feelings of anger” that is toxic and damaging to workplace culture.